 There is a monthly membership option on Scribd.
 By becoming a member of the platform, users can access its website as well as its mobile app.
 You also have the option to easily and seamlessly switch between eBooks or audiobooks through the app.

 Part 2.
-Audible and Scribd: Pros and Cons
+Audible vs Scribd: Pros and Cons

 We will compare the pros and cons of Scribd and Audible, and hope to help you find an audiobook platform that really works for you.